ptomulik/puppet-vash/README.md

    added to Vash container.

 In any of these points, if the validation fails, an exception is raised.
-The `Vash` by default raises `Puppet::Util::PTomulik::Vash::InvalidKeyError`, `Puppet::Util::PTomulik::Vash::InvalidValueError` or `Puppet::Util::PTomulik::Vash::InvalidPairError`.
-All of them are subclasses of `::ArgumentError`.
+The `Vash` by default raises following exceptions:

+* `Puppet::Util::PTomulik::Vash::InvalidKeyError` (key validation failed),
+* `Puppet::Util::PTomulik::Vash::InvalidValueError` (value validation failed),
+* `Puppet::Util::PTomulik::Vash::InvalidPairError` (pair validation failed).

+All the above exceptions are subclasses of

+* `Puppet::Util::PTomulik::Vash::VashArgumentError`.

+which is a subclass of `::ArumentError`.

 ## Testing